yantra-core/YCraft.js/ReadMe.md

 ## Build `Contrapations` with `Parts`

-AyCraft.js is a versatile JavaScript library for building, simulating, and managing `Contraptions`.
-AyCraft handles all aspects of your simulation while emitting events other outside systems can interact with.
+YCraft.js is a versatile JavaScript library for building, simulating, and managing `Contraptions`.
+YCraft handles all aspects of your simulation while emitting events other outside systems can interact with.

 A growing list of [Parts](#parts) are available, and we aim to support all commonly known items.
-AyCraft.js is an ideal tool for implementing JavaScript crafting systems for game development or educational purposes.
+YCraft.js is an ideal tool for implementing JavaScript crafting systems for game development or educational purposes.

-# AyCraft.js Key Design Prinicpals
+# YCraft.js Key Design Prinicpals

 - Rapid Prototyping of simulated contraptions
 - Opt-in Realism - Tailor the level of realism to fit your project's needs